rcortese/homelab-template/docs/ci-overrides.md

-# Diretrizes para sobrescrever testes de CI em projetos derivados

-Para manter um fluxo simples de atualização quando este template receber novas versões, concentre as personalizações de CI nos arquivos indicados abaixo.
+# Guidelines for overriding CI tests in derived projects

+To keep updates simple when this template ships new versions, concentrate CI customizations in the files below.

-## Fluxo recomendado
+## Recommended flow

-1. **Não modifique** `.github/workflows/template-quality.yml` nos projetos
-   derivados.
-Esse workflow cobre as verificações básicas fornecidas pelo template (lint de shell, validações de infraestrutura e suíte de testes principal).
-2. Crie ou atualize `.github/workflows/project-tests.yml` no projeto derivado para adicionar jobs específicos (por exemplo, lint de código da aplicação, smoke tests adicionais ou validações de infraestrutura próprias).
-3. Utilize o gatilho `workflow_call` do arquivo `project-tests.yml` para definir os jobs necessários.
-O workflow pai já referencia esse arquivo através de um `uses: ./.github/workflows/project-tests.yml`.
-4. Quando novas versões do template forem integradas, as personalizações permanecerão isoladas no arquivo sobrescrito, reduzindo conflitos de merge.

-## Onde criar novos testes

-- **Testes Python compartilhados:** continue adicionando no diretório `tests/` dentro do template, desde que façam sentido para todos os derivados.
-- **Testes específicos do projeto derivado:** mantenha-os fora do template e concentre a orquestração no arquivo sobrescrito `.github/workflows/project-tests.yml`.

-> Dica: ao sobrescrever o workflow, preserve o nome do job principal (por
-> exemplo, `project-tests`) para manter a visualização do histórico consistente
-> com o template.
+1. **Do not modify** `.github/workflows/template-quality.yml` in derived projects.
+This workflow covers the basic checks provided by the template (shell lint, infrastructure validations, and the main test suite).
+2. Create or update `.github/workflows/project-tests.yml` in the derived project to add specific jobs (for example, application code lint, extra smoke tests, or project-specific infrastructure validations).
+3. Use the `workflow_call` trigger in `project-tests.yml` to define the required jobs.
+The parent workflow already references this file through `uses: ./.github/workflows/project-tests.yml`.
+4. When new template versions are integrated, customizations remain isolated in the overridden file, reducing merge conflicts.

+## Where to create new tests

+- **Shared Python tests:** keep adding them to the `tests/` directory in the template, as long as they make sense for every derived project.
+- **Derived-project-specific tests:** keep them outside the template and focus orchestration in the overridden `.github/workflows/project-tests.yml`.

+> Tip: when overriding the workflow, preserve the main job name (for example, `project-tests`) to keep the history view consistent with the template.